IBM/CRAIG/README.md

 ### Deploying to IBM Code Engine

+IBM Code Engine is a fully managed serverless platform.
+CRAIG "scales to zero" in Code Engine when not in use, making this a very cost-effective and simple method of running CRAIG.

 Within the root directory is a script `deploy.sh` which deploys CRAIG to IBM Cloud Code Engine.

 Users should make sure they have the following access policy roles for the IBM Code Engine service set within their IBM Cloud Account: